24 Feb 2026

 Noel Comer is an integrative psychotherapist based in Galway, Ireland, offering psychotherapy and specialised support for the preparation and integration of psychedelic experiences.

-Instant booking From €70 Psychologist
+Instant booking From €70 Preparation & Integration

 Arielle Tandowski